Become A Volunteer.

 - Emergency Vehicle Accident Prevention Program

 - NFPA Instructor I Certification

 Volunteer Responders and Resident Responders must meet the following eligibility requirements, similar to those utilized in many fire departments’ hiring processes:

 - Valid driver license

 - Pass physical examination, oral interviews, criminal background, and driving record check

 - Complete the East Olympia Fire District #6 application in its entirety.

-- Complete in front of a notary the Background Waiver.
+- Complete, in the presence of a notary, the Background Waiver.

 - Submit a current 5-year driving abstract.

 - Submit a signed Physical Agility Test (PAT) Waiver.